-Lindsey – Year 5 Teacher
+Lindsey – Grade 5 Teacher

 Teachers would do anything to assist their students to excel with their learning.
 We would give anything to be able to provide all the time in the world to those students’ individual needs and to be able to push each and every student to their fullest potential, every… single… time.
 The truth is, the more students we have, the thinner we have to spread ourselves.
 Meaning, the further this becomes a reality.

-Sonia – Year 2 Teacher
+Sonia – Grade 2 Teacher

 If all of our kiddos came to us from stable supportive families, we could manage a class of 30.
 The reality is that our kiddos come from a range of backgrounds and often require needs outside of education to be met before they can learn.
-We are expected to be experts in so many fields and to give each Kiddo exactly what they need.
+We are expected to be experts in so many fields and to give each kiddo exactly what they need.
 With a class of 25 we can probably give each student about 7 minutes but then we would have to ignore them for the rest of the day and forget about teaching anything!

 Sally – Special Needs Teacher

 It is a very challenging class but doing the structured teaching approach gives me the opportunity to get down to some pretty rigorous practice.
-So, in short …. there are a lot of variables to the debate in class size but I believe that the more structured and organised you are, the better prepared you are to meet all of your students’ needs.
+So, in short …. there are a lot of variables to the debate in class size but I believe that the more structured and organized you are, the better prepared you are to meet all of your students’ needs.

-Teilia – Year 1 Teacher
+Teilia – Grade 1 Teacher

-Jess – Year 1 Teacher
+Jess – Grade 1 Teacher